majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module1/module1.rst

-NGINX Plus Installation
+Join UDF course
 =====================================================================

-In this module you will learn how to install NGINX Plus.
+In this module you will join udf course and open your windows jumphost

 (5 minutes)